mohammadreza-ashouri/Solidity-Cool-Features/README.md

 #### Caching Local State Variables
-If you are familiar with databases in sofware engineering, you know that fetching data from databases are slower than fetching data from the memory.
+If you are familiar with databases in software engineering, you know that fetching data from databases are slower than fetching data from memory.
-We have the same concept in Soldity as well, but here we can exchange the term "Database" with "Local State" variables.
+We have the same concept in Solidity as well, but here we can exchange the term "Database" with "Local State" variables.

 Take a look at the following example with high gas consumption before the cashing technique: